Skip to main content

 Yes.
 If the deceased person was not at fault (or only partially at fault), eligible relatives may be able to make a "Compensation to Relatives" claim for financial dependency and other losses.
 These claims depend on liability and negligence.

-What should we do if the review deadline is under 7 days?
+What should we do if a review deadline is very close?